love-in-traffic/love-in-traffic.github.io/index.md

 {:.organiser-photo}
 ![Francesco Walker]({{ site.url }}{{ site.baseurl }}/assets/Kim.jpg)

-University of Warwick, Coventry, United Kingdom.
+University of Warwick, Coventry, United Kingdom

 Soyeon Kim is an assistant professor at University of Warwick.
 Her research focuses on understanding human behaviour and designing human-machine interaction in automated vehicles.
 She holds a PhD at TU Delft in designing in-vehicle HMI for trustworthy automated vehicles.